5 Common Social Media Scams

 Next time you scroll through Facebook or other social media platforms, don't be too quick to click on a message or ad offering financial assistance, a great deal, or even a shot at romance.
 If you do, you might be inviting a scammer to steal your identity or exploit you financially.

-In the first six months of 2020, people reported losing nearly $117 million to scams that began on social media platforms, according to the Federal Trade Commission (FTC).
+The amount of money consumers have reported losing to fraud that originated on social media platforms has skyrocketed since 2017.
+In 2022 alone, consumers reported losing more than $1.2 billion to fraud that started on social media, more than any other contact method, according to the Federal Trade Commission (FTC).
 In fact, scams initiated on social media more than tripled in 2020, as people spent more time at home due to the COVID-19 pandemic.

 Here are five of the most common social media scams and how to avoid them.